Liver disease is serious and requires treatment and regular monitoring by a liver specialist.

 - Clubbing of the ends of the fingers

-- Ascites (fluid build up in the abdomen)
+- Ascites (extreme build up of fluid in the abdominal cavity)

-- Swelling of the limbs with fluid (oedema)
+- Swelling of the legs with fluid (edema)

 - A flapping tremor of the hands

 - Mental confusion and disorientation